bsmith89/human-gut-diversity-manuscript/manuscript.md

 ## Gause's Law ##
-The incredible diversity of the human gut seems to contradict one of the core tennants of community ecology.
+The incredible diversity of the human gut seems to contradict one of the core tenants of community ecology.
-Based on intuition, theoretical treatment, and empirical observation, the coexistance of two species which occupy exactly the same niche should be untennable in the long term.
+Based on intuition, theoretical treatment, and empirical observation, the coexistence of two species which occupy exactly the same niche should be untenable in the long term.
 This is perhaps the only rule in ecology to be elevated to the status of a natural law.
 Gause's law, named for the Russian biologist who contributed